A Helping Hand And A Message Of Love: Zion Lutheran Church Is Changing The Communities They Serve

-This little white church, with a simple steeple, and a message of love, is powered by Arkansas Valley Electric Cooperative Corporation (since 1941) and is indeed a living testament to AVECC’s motto, “Changing the Communities We Serve.”
+With a simple steeple and a message of love, this little white church is powered by Arkansas Valley Electric Cooperative Corporation (since 1941) and is indeed a living testament to AVECC’s motto, “Changing the Communities We Serve.”

 In 1883, a small congregation of German immigrants made way to their new sanctuary in rural Pope County, a chapel on a hill in a township called Augsburg.
 Zion Lutheran Church was an answer to their prayers, their haven, a place they could openly practice their faith without the judgment of the outside world.

 Over the years, believers remained faithful to the Gospel preached from a German Gothic Cathedral-inspired raised pulpit.
 It was a feature added when the church rebuilt in 1907.
 The building was topped with a cast iron bell that sang in times of need, sorrow, and celebration.